 What’s It Like to Be a Ghostwriter?

-Some people are mystified by the concept of a ghostwriter.
-People have asked me, “What’s it like to be a ghostwriter?” more times than I can count.
-Some people think about the movie, while others wonder if I write about ghosts.
+Are you puzzled by the concept of a ghostwriter.
+Does it seem rather mystical?
+That’s probably become we stay behind the scenes, like a director of a film.
+Some people think about the movie, The Ghost Writer, while others wonder if I pen stories about ghosts.
+I realized it made some sense to clear a few things up.
 I love what I do and would like to share a little more about the industry with you, in case you are curious.

 What is a ghostwriter?